iotshaman/sqlite-shaman/library/README.md

 - Node JS

 ## Installation
-To use the mysql-shaman ORM in a Node JS project:
+To use the sqlite-shaman ORM in a Node JS project:
 ```sh
 npm install sqlite-shaman --save
 ```